OpenXmlDev/Open-Xml-PowerTools/README.md

 - Extracting data (along with formatting) from spreadsheets.

 Copyright (c) Microsoft Corporation 2012-2017
-Portions Copyright (c) Eric White 2016-2017
-Licensed under the Microsoft Public License.
+Licensed under the MIT License.
-See License.txt in the project root for license information.
+See License in the project root for license information.

 News
 ====